-They are published and printed by the Carmelite convent at Quidenham, which houses the community of nuns of which Marga was a member (as Sister Margaret Of The Mother Of God) between 1948 and her death in 1953.
+They are published and printed by the Carmelite convent at Quidenham, which houses the community of nuns of which Marga was a member (as Sister Margaret Of The Mother Of God) between 1923 and her death in 1953.
 The nuns at Quidenham still honour her memory.

-Curiously, only one of the five Marga Christmas cards printed by Quidenham features a stained-glass window – a card she based on her ‘Paris’ Nativity window, created in the 1930s but since transferred to Quidenham Chapel (see pic, below)
+Curiously, only one of the seven Marga Christmas cards printed by Quidenham is actually of a stained-glass window – the ‘Paris’ Nativity window.
+This window was created in the 1930s by her, and, after some moves, was eventually installed in Quidenham Chapel.

 Arts & Crafts

-The designs on three of the other four cards were originally simply private seasonal cards specifically made by Marga for a limited circulation, ie among her sister nuns.
+The designs on three of the other five cards were originally simply private seasonal cards specifically made by Marga for a limited circulation, ie among her sister nuns.

 Marga designed many illustrated cards in her lifetime, but these should not be seen just as the casual works of a quiet moment.
 In fact, these ‘minor works’ reflect the Arts & Crafts ethos she learnt as a student: an ethos which called on artists to be pluri-disciplinary craftspeople, and to experiment with different media.
 For example, her ‘Bethlehem’ card (see below) is an example of a very innovative approach to the City Of God motif she depicted so often elsewhere but one that would not have worked in glass.

-The last of the Quidenham-printed cards is actually a photograph.
-It shows the life-size painted figures which make up a nativity scene put together and created by Marga.
-This collection of figures – about a dozen of them – was actually not seen in public until last year, when the convent loaned them to the Margaret Rope Exhibition at Shrewsbury Museum.
-Until then, the figures had been the Christmas highlight in the nuns’ private chapel.
+This collection of figures – about a dozen of them – was actually not seen in public until 2016, when the convent loaned them to the Margaret Rope Exhibition at Shrewsbury Museum.
+Until then, the figures had never been seen outside the nuns’ private chapel.